QualiSystems/cloudshell-standards/Documentation/compute_standard.md

 Version | Date | Notes
 --- | --- | ---
+2.0.0 | 2017-01-31 | Changed the type of the following attributes to "Password": "SNMP Read Community", "SNMP Write Community" and "SNMP V3 Password".
+Those changes are NOT backwards compatible
 1.0.0 | 2016-07-14 | First release of the Compute server Shell Standard